chrisekelley/voxel-hello-client/README.md

 # Get it running on your machine

-Don't install the npm modules; they are included because it uses a custom version of duplex-emitter.
+Don't install the npm modules; they are included because voxel-client uses a custom version of duplex-emitter.
+TODO: create a fork of duplex-emitter to avoid including the node_modules.
 Manually updated JSONStream version to work around Unexpected "\u0000" at position 0 error.
 Refer to https://github.com/pgte/duplex-emitter/issues/4#issuecomment-15699928 Also added Buffer to the Window scope to make it visible to jsonparse.
 That feels wrong.

 Run the start script: